-- A photo permit does not give you license to disrupt dances by getting in front of dancers or spectators.
+- A photo permit does not give you a license to disrupt dances by getting in front of dancers or spectators.

-- Never photograph an individual or private property without asking permission.
+- Never photograph an individual or private property without asking for permission.
 When permission is granted, it is customary to tip the individual.

 - The same rules apply to audio recordings and sketches.

 - Photographs are for private use only and generally may not be reproduced or resold without written permission.

 Finally, call before visiting to make certain it’s open.
 Some ceremonial days are closed to outsiders.